2020 Coffee Shop Industry Trends To Look Out For

 Menu Trends: Aiming At Generation Y & Z

-The fastest growing group of coffee drinkers are those aged 13-16 (Generation Y), and Millennials make up the largest group of coffee consumers, consuming 44% of coffee in the US.
+The fastest growing number of coffee drinkers are those aged 13-16 (Generation Y), and Millennials make up the largest group of coffee consumers, consuming 44% of coffee in the US.
 These two generations are instrumental in influencing a shift in menu offerings.

 Sweeter and Creamier Beverages